RedHatInsights/ros-backend/README.md

 ## Available API endpoints

-Our REST API documentation can be found at /api/ros.
-You may access the raw OpenAPI definition [here](https://raw.githubusercontent.com/RedHatInsights/ros-backend/refs/heads/main/ros/openapi/openapi.json).
+Resource Optimization REST API documentation can be found at `/api/ros`.
+It is accessible at raw OpenAPI definition [here](https://raw.githubusercontent.com/RedHatInsights/ros-backend/refs/heads/main/ros/openapi/openapi.json).
 On a local instance it can be accessed on http://localhost:8000/api/ros/v1/openapi.json.

 For local development setup, remember to use the `x-rh-identity` header encoded from account number and org_id, the one used while running `make insights-upload-data` command.